Cultural-Art-Committee-Nogales-Arizona/WLBA-Project/api-documentation.md

-v1.1.2
+v1.2
 # CACNA API Documentation

 ### Changelog
 ```
-- v1.1.2 changelog:
+- v1.2 changelog:
-- You can now fetch vendors by user ID
+- Added admin recovery routes
+- This might be the final version of the API, remove changelog and version for production
 ```

 ## Contents